 SenSei consists of a set of ‘Max for Live’ plug-ins (see below) that control the SenSei application (written in Max) and many editors to edit different aspects of a SenSei project.
 The creative features of SenSei remained mostly the same as SenS IV, yet more user-friendly, reliable and better integrated into music software (Ableton Live).

-So, one of the most important goals with the development of SenSei was to integrate it as seamless as possible into Ableton Live using the new possibilities of Max for Live.
+One of the most important goals with the development of SenSei was to integrate it as seamless as possible into Ableton Live using the new possibilities of Max for Live.
 We developed many Max for Live plug-ins to control SenSei’s creative features (read more about them below).
-In 2010 Max for Live still had some limitations, so we had to make some conceptual concessions.
-For the DVJ Mixer 2.0 and EboSuite we did the integration in Ableton Live even better.

 SenSei’s main application is the heart of SenSei.
 This is where all AV processing happens.
 The SenSei application runs in a separate instance from Ableton Live to optimise performance and reliability.
 The application is controlled from Ableton Live using SenSei Max for Live plug-ins.
 This creates an optimal workflow in which the process of creating music and visuals are merged into one, unified creative process.

 File management and editing happens in separate editors.
 These editors are accessed with buttons in the main application’s interface.
 All processes can be monitored in the main application’s interface and the Function Monitor.